uComponents/ucomponents.github.com/README.md

 * This website is a Jekyll project.
 * Each section is a sub-folder and individual pages is a Markdown file.
-* The navigation and page structure are automatically generated.
+* The navigation and page structure will be automatically generated.
+* Mark-up and styling is applied using [Twitter Bootstrap](http://twitter.github.com/bootstrap/index.html)

 ## How to Contribute